If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 Dual-core processor | Core i5 processor |

 You can use anything in between or more than what I used.
-Do let me know what worked for you.
+Do let me know what works for you.

 Emulator Name | No$GBA |